eecs-autograder/autograder-full-stack/docs/swarm_deployment.md

 ```
 echo ag-stack_django.1.$(docker service ps -f 'name=ag-stack_django.1' ag-stack_django -q --no-trunc | head -n1)
 ```
-Substitute that output for the placeholder {django container} in the commands below.
+Substitute that output for the placeholder ${django_container} in the commands below.

 On the node labelled `django_app`, apply the database migrations.
 You should do this every time you update the source code:
 ```
-docker exec -it {django container} python3 manage.py migrate
+docker exec -it ${django_container} python3 manage.py migrate
 ```

 If this is a new deployment with no existing data, you'll need to create a course and add yourself to it as an admin.
 Start a Python shell inside the Django container:
 ```
-docker exec -it {django container} python3 manage.py shell
+docker exec -it ${django_container} python3 manage.py shell
 ```
 In the Python shell, make yourself a superuser, create a course, and add yourself as an administrator:
 ```